joacof98/CosmereDB/README.md

 # CosmereDB
-An fullstack application for search characters, books, etc in some of the books saga Cosmere.
+An fullstack application (with API REST) for search characters, books, etc in some of the books saga Cosmere.
 Also have a section where you can save and manage reviews for all the books sagas.

 ## Getting Started